Lego Modular Buildings: Boutique Hotel (2022)

-Jazz Club
+Jazz Club (2023)

-On 14 December 2022, the 2023 modular building was revealed as being a Jazz Club (set number: 10312) with a pizzeria, a managerial office, a tailor's workshop, a dressing room and a rooftop greenhouse.
-The set has 2899 pieces and eight minifgures, including a drummer, pizza chef, bass player, club owner, tailor, jazz singer, magician and pizza delivery driver.
+On 14 December 2022, the 2023 modular building was revealed as being a Jazz Club (set number: 10312), making it the 18th building in the Modular Building series.
+It includes a pizzeria, a managerial office, a tailor's workshop, a dressing room, and a rooftop greenhouse.
+The set has 2899 pieces and eight minifigures, including a drummer, pizza chef, bass player, club owner, tailor, jazz singer, magician, and pizza delivery driver.
 The modular measures over 12 in high, 10 in wide and 10 in deep.